Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 #### Bacalhau and Resource provider as one component

 There is ongoing work to pack together the `bacalhau` node and `resource provider` service in a docker container as these two are highly coupled and can be abstracted into one component.

+## Using Docker Compose

+An alternative to the above for running the local stack is to use [Docker Compose](https://docs.docker.com/compose/).

+Benefits of using Docker Compose include:

+- Start/stop the full stack with a single command.
+- Runs the docker images for all services (i.e. "closer to prod")
+- Chain and Bacalhau state are maintained between runs (in the `./data` directory).

+The main drawback is, for development, you'll need to re-build the images after changes for testing.

+All of the docker commands have been wrapped by `./stack` - to simplify doppler configuration, etc.

+### Running the stack

+_First run_: run `./stack compose-init`.
+This essentially runs `./stack chain-clean` and `./stack chain-boot`.

+Run `./stack compose-up` to start the stack.

+### Re-building images

+The first time you run docker compose, it will pull / build the images for all services.
+If you're making code changes, you'll want to re-build the docker images with your local changes.
+This can be done with `./stack compose-build`.

+### Stopping / shutting down

+Run `./stack compose-down`.

 ## Running a job